 The Cyprus Permanent Residency by Investment Program is expected to remain in place but to evolve further toward greater transparency and alignment with EU and Schengen standards.
 Investors who apply before these potential adjustments may still benefit from the current, more favorable framework.

-- Secure the Current €300,000 Threshold: The minimum qualifying investment remains €300,000 (plus VAT) for new or off-plan real estate.
+Secure the Current €300,000 Threshold: The minimum qualifying investment remains €300,000 (plus VAT) for new or off-plan real estate.
 Based on developments in other EU states, this amount could rise once Cyprus joins the Schengen Zone, making early applications a decisive advantage.

-- Timing is Crucial: By acting now, investors can secure their residency under the current, simpler requirements while avoiding uncertainty associated with post-Schengen amendments.
+Timing is Crucial: By acting now, investors can secure their residency under the current, simpler requirements while avoiding uncertainty associated with post-Schengen amendments.
 Once the reforms are implemented, higher thresholds and longer processing times may follow.

 Conclusion

 Cyprus remains one of Europe’s most attractive destinations for investors seeking permanent residency, tax efficiency, and access to the EU.
-As the country prepares for its Schengen Zone entry in 2026, changes to the current framework appear increasingly likely.
+As the country advances toward Schengen Zone entry, changes to the current framework appear increasingly likely.
+For those considering the Investment Program, the present moment represents a strategic window to act before these adjustments take effect.